Garrya elliptica (Silktassel)

 Although Garrya is not suitable for planting in a small garden, it is an excellent choice for properties with ample space.

-Garrya elliptica has a moderate rate of growth to 10-20 ft. high and wide.
-Thick, elliptical or oval, leathery leaves are dark green on top with grey, woolly hair on the bottom, 1½-3 in. long and 1½ in. wide.
+- Garrya elliptica has a moderate rate of growth 10-20 ft. high and wide.
+Thick, elliptical or oval, leathery leaves, 1½-3 in. long and 1½ in. wide, are dark green on top with grey, woolly, hair-like fuzziness on the bottom.
 Margins are wavy and may tend to curl.

 - Use it as a screen or a sturdy informal hedge.
 It is generally deer resistant.

 - The shrub is grown mainly for its striking female and male flowers—long, dangling, creamy to greenish yellow, pendent catkins—that appear on separate plants December through February.